- API fetch

 Swift While Loop: Syntax, Usage, and Examples

-is a fundamental control flow structure that repeatedly executes a block of code as long as a given condition remains true.
-It’s ideal for situations where the number of iterations isn’t known in advance and depends on changing conditions during runtime.
+loop in Swift repeatedly runs a block of code as long as a condition remains true.
+It’s ideal when the number of iterations isn’t known in advance and depends on changing runtime values.

 while condition {

-// Code to execute as long as condition is true
+// Code executes as long as condition is true

 }